Electric Utility System Operations

 2-day EUSO Topics (16 CEUs)

-The 2-day version of the Electric utility System Operation class is designed for people not in highly technical positions.
+The 2-day version of the Electric Utility System Operation class is designed for people in technical positions who have less than 6 years of experience, and people not in technical positions regardless of years of experience.
 It covers the equipment and basic operations from generator to customer.
 The class explains how electrical energy is created at the various generating resources, and follows the energy into a toaster in a residence.

 The class begins with a description of voltage and current for both AC and DC.
 Single phase and 3-phase generators are explained including how generators are built and the advantages of 3-phase.
 The methods used to spin a generator’s rotor come next describing steam, water (hydroelectric), wind, jet engines (gas turbines), reciprocating engines and tidal action.
 This is followed by a description of an electrical system from generator to house, as a preview of what will be covered, showing the substations with their transformers, transmission lines and distribution lines.